 To begin, create a material for the hammer in the hypershade window; the material will need specular attributes, so Blinn, Phong, and PhongE will be our main choices of Maya material.

-The Anisotropic material would not be a leading choice because of its unique attributes to control the shape and spread of the specular highlight which doesn't match the steel material we want to simulate.
+The Anisotropic material would not be a leading choice because of its unique attributes to control the shape and spread of the specular highlight which doesn't match the steel material you want to simulate.

 The metallic texture of the shaft and head of the hammer can be created either using texture maps or by building a procedural shading network.